laravel/docs/localization.md

     echo trans_choice('messages.apples', 10);

-You may also define parameters in translation string:
+You may also define place-holder attributes in pluralization strings.
+These place-holders may be replaced by passing an array as the third argument to the `trans_choice` function:

     'minutes_ago' => '{1} :value minute ago|[2,*] :value minutes ago',

-Array of replacements should be passed as third argument of `trans_choice` function:

     echo trans_choice('time.minutes_ago', 5, ['value' => 5]);